 This feature allows the user to decide how the system controls the speeds of the onboard fans.
 The CPU temperature and the fan speed are correlative.
 When the CPU on-die temperature increases, the fan speed will also increase, and vice versa.
-If the option is set to "3-pin fan," the fan speed is controlled by voltage.
-If the option is set to "4-pin," the fan speed will be controlled by Pulse Width Modulation (PWM).
-Select "3-pin" if your chassis came with 3-pin fan headers.
-Select "4-pin" if your chassis came with 4-pin fan headers.
-Select "Workstation" if your system is used as a Workstation.
-Select "Server" if your system is used as a Server.
-Select "Disable" to disable the fan speed control function to allow the onboard fans to constantly run at full speed (12V).
-The Options are: 1.
-(Disabled) Full Speed at 12V, 2.
-Optimized (for) Server with 3-pin, 3.
-Optimized (for) Workstation with 3-pin, 4.
-Optimized (for) Server with 4-pin, 5.
-Optimized (for) Workstation with 4-pin.
+If the option is set to 3-pin fan, the fan speed is controlled by voltage.
+If the option is set to 4-pin, the fan speed will be controlled by Pulse Width Modulation (PWM).
+Select 3-pin if your chassis came with 3-pin fan headers.
+Select 4-pin if your chassis came with 4-pin fan headers.
+Select Workstation if your system is used as a Workstation.
+Select Server if your system is used as a Server.
+Select Disable to disable the fan speed control function and allow the onboard fans to constantly run at full speed (12V).
+The Options are: Disabled (Full Speed), 3-Pin (Server), 3-pin (Quiet), 4-pin (Server) and 4-pin (Quiet).